 What is In-vitro fertilisation (IVF)?

 In-vitro fertilisation (IVF) is designed to help people that are struggling to conceive naturally.
-It is a procedure in which fertilised eggs are transferred into the womb.
+It is a procedure in which an egg is fertilised in the laboratory and the resulting embryos are transferred into the womb a few days later.

 Am I a candidate for IVF?

 The best way to determine if you are a candidate for IVF is to discuss the infertility difficulties you are facing with your doctor.
 However, you may be a candidate if you have experienced one of the following:

 - Blocked or diseased fallopian tubes